-My research interests involve the design, development, characterization, and application of peptide amphiphiles for cardiovascular and cancer diagnostics and therapeutics.
-Specifically, we are currently investigating monocyte-targeting, peptide amphiphile spherical micelles for early diagnosis of atherosclerosis.
-One of the first markers of atherosclerotic plaques is the inflammatory activation of endothelial cells which recruit monocytes in large quantities.
+Eun Ji's research interests involve the design, development, characterization, and application of peptide amphiphiles for cardiovascular and cancer diagnostics and therapeutics.
+Specifically, she is currently investigating monocyte-targeting, peptide amphiphile spherical micelles for early diagnosis of atherosclerosis.
+One of the first markers of atherosclerotic plaques is the inflammatory activation of endothelial cells that recruit monocytes in large quantities.
 Therefore, a molecular imaging tool that binds specifically to monocytes may provide a noninvasive, detection system for early-staged atherosclerosis.
 In addition to optical imaging, micelles are being tailored for detection using MRI and CT.
-Moreover, we are developing micelles that incorporate therapies as well as markers specific to vulnerable plaques.
+Moreover, she is developing micelles that incorporate therapies as well as markers specific to vulnerable plaques.

 For cancer, in collaboration with the Lesniak group, peptide amphiphile micelles that bind to brain cancer markers are investigated as diagnostic tools and chemotherapy carriers.
 By taking advantage of the leaky vasculature and the enhanced permeability and retention effect characteristic to tumors, the brain blood barrier is bypassed and the payload delivered.

 Gadolinium-Functionalized Peptide Amphiphile Micelles for Multimodal Imaging of Atherosclerotic Lesi